virginiaequitycenter/summer-sandbox/introductions.md

 2. Do you have any animals in your life?
 If you haven't had the pleasure of an animal companion, what animal(s) do you hope to one day know?

 * JGG: Not currently (unfortunately).
 I lived with dogs for most of my life but not since moving to Charlottesville (the land of small “garden-level” apartments and no-pets lease clauses).
 A dog is hopefully inbound in the not-too-far-off future.
+* MC: So many animals!
+Currently 3 dogs, 2 cats, and 3 chickens.
+Plus, we recently dug a frog pond in our yard and have verified a few new tenants.

 3. What other questions would you suggest we ask?